-EU seeks tougher China policy ahead of possible summits
+EU seeks tougher China policy, concerned by Hong Kong law

 Next month, the European Commission, the EU executive, is expected to come forward with guidelines on ways for EU governments to potentially limit China’s access to public tenders in Europe, seen as a way to pressure Beijing.

-The EU is frustrated by what Europe says is a lack of progress in negotiations with Beijing, albeit partly hampered by COVID-19 lockdowns that limit diplomacy.

-This week, German ambassadors told their counterparts at two separate meetings that host Germany could delay the summit between European Union leaders and China’s President Xi Jinping in September because of the impasse.
+This week, German ambassadors told their counterparts at two separate meetings that host Germany could delay the summit between European Union leaders and China’s President Xi Jinping in September because of the impasse in investment negotiations.

 However, another EU diplomat said Berlin is working on hosting a summit in the town of Leipzig on Sept.
 14. A German government spokesman declined to comment.
+Borrell said the Leipzig summit was “still on the agenda.”

-Additional reporting by Sabine Siebold in Berlin; Editing by Kirsten Donovan
+Additional reporting by Sabine Siebold in Berlin; Editing by Kirsten Donovan and Frances Kerry